From the founder of the Holosapiens Project

 The Lung governs the respiration thus the main symptom of Lung Qi deficiency is shortness of breath.
 The breathing is shallow and short especially on exertion.
 Cough may also be present.

-The Lung governs “the protective Qi” of the body.
+The Lung governs “the protective Qi”.
 Weak “protective Qi” will lead to weak immunity and one may become prone to common colds and flu.

 The “protective Qi” is also responsible for the opening and closing of the pores (the Lung governs the skin).
 (1) Therefore another typical symptom for weak Lung Qi, i.e. weak protective Qi, is spontaneous sweating.

-Weakness, fatigue and dislike to speak are the other symptoms of Lung Qi deficiency (1) as there is not sufficient energy to stimulate the vitality and the speech.
+Overall weakness, fatigue and dislike to speak are the other symptoms of Lung Qi deficiency (1) as there is not enough Qi to stimulate the vitality and the desire to speak.

 Treatment

-To treat deficiency of any kind it is useful to select warm and slightly sweet foods as warm temperature and sweet taste promote energy.
+To treat Qi deficiency of any kind it is useful to select warm and slightly sweet foods as warm temperature and sweet taste tonify the Qi.

 To unlock the rest of this article select "Yes, I want to learn!" below.